FreshRSS/FreshRSS/docs/en/internationalization.md

 ## Add/remove/update a key

-If you are developping a new part of the application, you might want to declare a new translation key.
+If you’re developping a new part of the application, you might want to declare a new translation key.
 Your first impulse would be to add the key to each file manually: don’t do that, it’s very painful.
 We provide another command:

 ```sh
 make i18n-add-key key=the.key.to.add value='Your string in English'